 The U-M Department of Otolaryngology-Head and Neck Surgery residency program participates in the National Resident Matching Program (NRMP)(link is external).
 Applications are accepted exclusively through the Electronic Residency Application Service (ERAS)(link is external).
 U.S. medical students should contact their dean's office for more information about ERAS.
 International medical students should contact the Educational Commission for Foreign Medical Graduates(link is external).

-Every year, we interview approximately 45 applicants for four residency positions.
-Of these residency positions, three are dedicated to our five-year clinical training program and one to our six-year Advanced Research Training in Otolaryngology Program.
+Every year, we interview approximately 45 applicants for five residency positions.
+Of these residency positions, four are dedicated to our five-year clinical training program and one to our six-year Advanced Research Training in Otolaryngology Program.
 Interviewees may rank both the clinical track and the research track, as they are treated as two different match programs.